 This is why effective financial management is so essential.
 If this isn’t done properly, all the other elements of the business could quickly grind to a halt.

 Many businesses fail due to inadequate financial management.
 It’s essential to understand and fulfil the following roles if success is to be achieved:

-- Maintaining key business operations
+- Supporting day-to-day business operations

 - Payroll and tax management

 - Keeping cash in the bank